articulate/funky/API.md

 An async version of [`R.juxt`](http://devdocs.io/ramda/index#juxt) that accepts Promise-returning branching functions.

-Applies a list of functions to a list of values, and resolves with a list of their resolved values.
+Applies a list of functions to some values, and resolves with a list of their resolved values.

 See also [`convergeP`](#convergep).